davewsmith/play/dockerized-flask-celery/NOTES.md

   * File off rough edges on local (non-docker) development
   * Add migrations
   * gunicorn
-  * Build in stages so that we don't have build-essentials in the final image
-  * Decide of Multiprocessing in the worker is proving anything we haven't already proven

 ## Round 8, after a distracting interlude